Drunk Driving – The Complete Guide for Those about to Be Prosecuted

 Contrary to popular belief, a drunk person is not only someone who is overtly unable to control their behavior, nor necessarily someone who sways while walking toward their vehicle.
 The definition of the term is highly technical and, in fact, most drivers who are caught driving drunk are unaware they fit within this definition.

 So who is actually defined as a drunk driver by law?

-- A person whose body contains an alcohol concentration higher than that determined by the Minister of Transport in consultation with the Israeli Minister of Health and with the approval of the Knesset Economic Affairs Committee, with the presumption that his body contained this concentration during the three hours prior to taking a breath, urine or blood test – unless proven otherwise (e.g., if it can be proven that he only drank after driving and was not drunk while driving).
+- A person whose body contains an alcohol concentration higher than that determined by the Minister of Transport in consultation with the Israeli Minister of Health and with the approval of the Knesset Economic Affairs Committee, with the presumption that their body contained this concentration during the three hours prior to taking a breath, urine, or blood test – unless proven otherwise (e.g., if it can be proven that he only drank after driving and was not drunk while driving).

-- A person who is under the influence of an intoxicating drink or dangerous drug, provided that a laboratory test does not show that the concentration of alcohol in his blood is lower than the allowed concentration according to the regulations set by the Minister or the allowed concentration for the types of drivers specified above.
+- A person who is under the influence of an intoxicating drink or dangerous drug provided that a laboratory test does not show that the concentration of alcohol in his blood is lower than the allowed concentration according to the regulations set by the Minister or the allowed concentration for the types of drivers specified above.

 And Now for the Interesting Part – The Punishment:

 Section 39A of the Road Transport Ordinance stipulates the penalty for the offense (among other things) is the suspension of the driver’s license for a period of no less than two years.
 And if the driver has already been convicted of this offense in the past year, their license will be suspended for a period of no less than four years.
 It is important to remember that the court is empowered to order suspension for a shorter period given the circumstances of the case, hence the great importance of a quality lawyer!

 How Can the Police Know If You Are Drunk?